the-teachingRSE-project/competencies/institutionalized_education.md

 Since it is difficult to measure increased learning success and better RSEing applied by the learners, better methods for evaluation of a teacher’s effectiveness would be beneficial for teachers.
 For example, a survey by The Carpentries [@Duckles2016] provides a detailed evaluation on the value and benefits of Software and Data Carpentry workshops to their instructors.
 The expected mindset also encompasses that teachers should see setbacks and feedback as an opportunity to learn and grow their own skills.
-A teacher's mindset should also include the acknowledgment that some learners acquire additional RSE skills out of necessity and not out of interest, meaning that not every "good" scientist wants to become a "good" software engineer, too.
+A teacher's mindset should also include the acknowledgement that some learners acquire additional RSE skills out of necessity and not out of interest, meaning that not every "good" scientist wants to become a "good" software engineer, too.
 Therefore, it is also inevitable that teachers have positive and high expectations of their students.
 Inspired by the proverb "If you want to go fast, go alone; if you want to go far, go together?", teachers should actively engage with the RSE community and see the benefits of networking.
 Finally, teachers should be motivated to follow up and offer continued support to their students after the training has ended.